 As the tide of the war has shifted in Assad's favor, Iran has moved to establish a permanent military presence in Syria, effectively transforming the country into a forward operating base from which to threaten and occasionally attack Israel.
 Iran has set about constructing military bases and weapons production and storage facilities to that end.
 Israel has targeted Iranian weapons depots on numerous occasions, vowing to strike against Iranian military entrenchment in Syria when it feels threatened.
+One prominent node for Iranian entrenchment is the T4 airbase, where Iran has sought to establish "a large air force compound under its exclusive control," according to Haaretz military correspondent Amos Harel.
+Iran shares the large base with Russian and Syrian forces, but operates independently of them, controlling T4's western and northern sides.

 Highlighting the Iranian danger, in February 2018, Iran launched an armed drone from Syrian territory into Israel, an attack that Israel ultimately repelled.
 In August 2019, Israel struck Quds Force and Iranbacked Shi'a militia targets in Damascus who were preparing to launch explosives-laden "killer drones" into Israel's north.
+Iran's use of Syria as a staging ground for UCAV attacks against Israel illustrates the extent to which Iran has a free hand to operate in Syria, as Assad has allowed Iran to undertake such operations even though they put his own forces at risk.